 Threats faced by Google

 The biggest threats to Google are the following:

 - Shopping and voice search: Amazon is far ahead.
 Developments in Echo voice search technology have simplified the consumer funnel into fewer steps, giving Amazon dominance in online shopping.

-- Ad blocking: According to a Reuters digital report, half of online customers used ad blocking technology in 2015.
+- Ad-blocking: According to a Reuters digital report, half of the online customers used ad-blocking technology in 2015.
 The nature of Apple’s ad-blocking software offers a competitive advantage.